open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 #### Logs Collection Preset

-The collector can be used to collect logs sent to standard output by Kubernetes containers.
+The OpenTelemetry Collector can be used to collect logs sent to standard output by Kubernetes containers.

 This feature is disabled by default.
 It has the following requirements in order